kenantr37/Linear-Regression-Sample/README.md

 There are 2 types of Linear Regression examples here.First one is quite basic and second one is about </br>
 how we can read csv file and how we can implement it into our linear regression model.

+This example is very basic linear regression model’s visualization.

+This one is basic linear regression model’s visualization with reading my basic csv file.